jckantor/CBE20255/README.md

 the notebooks can be downloaded and executed on your computer.
 These notebooks were developed and tested using the [Anaconda](https://www.anaconda.com/download/) distribution.

-Most notebooks are 3-5 pages in length covering a single topic.

 ## Contents
 ---